What is a Martingale Collar?

 Consider the following table for a quick overview of the pros and cons of martingale collars:

-How to Choose the Best Martingale Collar for Your Dog
+How to Fit a Martingale Collar

 For the collar to work properly, you need to pick one that fits your dog perfectly.
 Otherwise, you might end up with one that’s too loose and easy to slip off, or too tight - choking your pet.